zsteinkamp/photodirs/README.md

 - Publicly accessible (no authentication required)
 - Directories can have an optional YAML metadata file to override title, set description, specify an album image, etc.
   - Future: disable display, control photo sort order, optional file include list, or anything else you would like to include
-- Support for EXIF/XMP metadata
+- Support for reading (and optional writing) EXIF/XMP metadata
 - HEIC and RAW files (DNG, CRW, CR2, etc) are converted to JPEG when served
 - Converted/scaled images and videos are cached locally, and preserved between server restarts.
 - CDN-friendly cache headers